XingchenCedricXu/xingchencedricxu.github.io/_pages/research.md

 5. Kyungmin Park, Xingchen Xu, Stephanie Lee, and Yong Tan, "Student Social Engagement in Online Learning: An Empirical Study."
     - Preliminary version appeared in CIST 2022.

-6. "Preference and Friction in Online Dating." (short title)
+6. "Learn Your League in Online Dating." (with two coauthors)

-7. Xingchen Xu, Uttara Ananthakrishnan, Anjana Susarla, and Yong Tan, "Dynamics in Online-Offline Healthcare Choices: An Empirical Study."
+7. "Dynamics in Online-Offline Healthcare Choices: An Empirical Study." (with three coauthors)

-8. "Pricing with Strategic Users." (short title)
+8. "Pricing with Strategic Users." (with two coauthors)

-9. "Disclosure Policy and UGC Generation." (short titile)
+9. "Disclosure Policy and UGC Generation." (with three coauthors)

-10. "Dynamic Seeding Strategy." (short title)